- What is corporate tax planning?

 If your business has $100,000 in revenue and $30,000 in deductible expenses, you'd only pay taxes on $70,000.
 Don't overlook deductions such as professional memberships, business insurance premiums, accounting and legal fees, and equipment or supplies needed for operations.

-2. Claim all available tax credits
+2. Claim all available tax credits for businesses

 - R&D tax credit: Rewards businesses that invest in developing new products, processes, or software improvements through qualified research activities